 Our favorite feature of the Chase Sapphire Preferred® Card is the ability to transfer points 1:1, most of the time instantly, into several lucrative airline and hotel point programs.
-They include
+They include:

 And you’re not limited to just those airlines.
-For example, once you transfer your points to United miles you can redeem on flights flown by its partners including Air Canada, Lufthansa, Swiss, Austrian, Avianca, TACA, Thai, Singapore, ANA, Asiana, and more.
+For example, once you transfer your points to United miles you can redeem for flights flown by its partners including Air Canada, Lufthansa, Swiss, Austrian, Avianca, TACA, Thai, Singapore, ANA, Asiana, and more.
 When you transfer to British Airways points you have access to American Airlines, Cathay Pacific, LAN, Japan Airlines, and more.

 Here’s how the transfer works…

 1. Have an account set up in the partner you want to transfer into.
 It’s free if you don’t already have one.
 But if you do have one with points, make sure you find the account number for that one so you’re adding to your existing points.
 The account can be in your name or your spouse’s name.

 2. Log into your account at www.UltimateRewards.com.
 It’s the same user name and password you use to manage your credit card bill with Chase.

 4. Select the partner you want to transfer your points into

 5. If you already have an account with an airline, enter your existing information so you can add to points you already have.
 If you don’t yet, set up a new one and enter the information here.

 6. Enter the number of points you want to transfer

 That’s it, your points will show up in your mileage account shortly, generally it’s an instant transfer.